Inside each of us is a mountain, one so tall that the top cannot be seen.

 You may choose never to mount those steps; you may choose to stay on the ground.
 Or you may decide that the landing you are on, that looping pathway, is a good place for you to set up camp.
 You may stay there for days, weeks, months … even a lifetime.

 Then in 2017, I began running up the staircase.
-In 2017, the year I turned forty-two, I learned that I have autism.
+In 2017, the year I turned forty-two, I learned that I am autistic.

 I became alcohol-free.
 For almost twenty-five years, I drank alcohol on a regular, near daily basis.
 It had become part of my routine to measure out my wine and sip while cooking, sip while eating, sip for dessert.
 The process of measuring was part of my routine.
 The goblet I used was part of my routine.
 The struggle was not in giving up the alcohol; it was in giving up my routine.
 For weeks after I stopped drinking alcohol, I still measured juice or ice tea in that measuring cup, sipped from that goblet.
 Now, almost a year later, I have a new routine of morning-afternoon-evening teas, each with their assigned mugs, and a water-berry-seltzer blend in the evening, in a cut-crystal glass that is surprisingly similar to that once required goblet.

 This time, when I reached the landing, I stopped, arms open wide, and gulped in deep breaths of clean air.
 I felt the warmth of the sun on my eyelids, a refreshing breeze nudge my cheeks.
 This is what it felt like when I was eight, I thought.
 Back when I played in the desert, read books, wrote stories, and swam all summer long.